 Submitted by Denair Unified School District

-The $16.2 million spending plan projects the use of more than $1 million in so-called “one-time funds” received from the state over the past few years.
-Most of that money will be directed to new buildings on the fast-growing Denair Elementary Charter Academy campus, new textbooks at all four campuses, and computers and other technology to better prepare those students.
+The $15.7 million spending plan projects the use of more than $1 million in so-called “one-time funds” received from the state over the past few years.

-Another $430,000 will be directed toward the purchase of new textbooks in Spanish, English language arts and math across the district, Covello said.
+Another $430,000 in the proposed budget will be directed toward the purchase of new textbooks in Spanish, English language arts and math across the district, Covello said.
 About $120,000 will be used to replace two computer labs at DECA and $100,000 will buy eight to 10 Chromebook carts (portable computers used across the district).

-The one-time funds have accumulated the past three years, Covello said.
+The one-time funds have accumulated the past three years, she said.
 By law, they cannot be spent on ongoing expenses such as employee salaries.

 Superintendent Aaron Rosander said rather than increasing overall funding for education, Gov. Jerry Brown has preferred to give districts one-time funds if the state has “extra” money at the end of its fiscal year.

 Denair’s proposed 2017-18 budget anticipates an Average Daily Attendance of 1,279 students, an increase of 16 students from this year.
 ADA is the basis for state funding.
 Projections are for 2% attendance growth in 2018-19 and 3% in 2019-20.
 Continue reading “DUSD’s Proposed 2017-18 Budget Includes $1 Million to DECA Expansion, New Textbooks” »